GPU Configuration#

 Allocation Mechanism#

-When a container starts with a GPU request, AI Workbench performs the following sequence of actions:
+When a container starts with a GPU request, AI Workbench does the following:

 Checks an internal reference of available GPUs on the host.